 22. Watch birds at Bolsa Chica Ecological Reserve

 If you are an avid bird watcher, don’t forget to visit Bolsa Chica Ecological Reserve.
 This wetlands area along the Pacific Coast Highway is frequented by many local and migrating birds and provides a good insight into conservation efforts.

 Stop by the interpretive center to learn more about educational programs and check out exhibits.

 Orange County has a thriving art community, and you can find gorgeous murals on many streets in coastal towns.

 For example, The Costa Mesa Art Walk is home to the local art scene, and it’s a great way to explore the city before deciding what to do next.

-Many towns across Orange County have weekly art walks that are free to visitors.
+Many towns in the area have weekly art walks that are free to visitors.
 Here are a couple of ideas:

 PRO TIP: Keep in mind that the timing and dates of each walk tend to change from time to time, so visit their websites before making any plans.

 24. Soak up some sun at Salt Creek Beach Park